 The International School on the Rhine in Neuss accepts children from kindergarten and they can accomplish all educational levels until their International Bachelor (Baccalaureate).
 Their motto is “enabling great minds and strong characters” which highlights the performance and achievement of the pupils who are trained to enroll at premium universities.
 On average, expatriate children attend about 8-10 years at ISR.

 They’ve also recently opened up a large international kindergarten which might also help us, international parents, with the issue of finding childcare solutions in the city.

 St. George’s School

-St. George’s, The English International School, offers a curriculum based on the National Curriculum for England, Wales and Northern Ireland.
+St. George’s, The English International School, offers a curriculum based on the National Curriculum for England, Wales, and Northern Ireland.
 Currently, 700 pupils starting from kindergarten to International Bachelor attend classes.
 There are 100 employees which the classes are nice and small.
-The leading principles of the school are respect, commitment and responsibility.
+The leading principles of the school are respect, commitment, and responsibility.
 This is also reflected in the school’s attitude towards the local community, in which pupils and families are fully integrated.

 International does not only mean English.
 In Düsseldorf, you can also find…

-The Japanese International School was established 1971 as an essential institution for the Japanese community in Düsseldorf (over 7,000 people).
+The Japanese International School was established in 1971 as an essential institution for the Japanese community in Düsseldorf (over 7,000 people).
 Pupils from the 1st to 9th class attend lessons in their mother tongue so that they can integrate well when their parents finish their professional secondment.
 At the moment, about 450 pupils attend the school, some others attend Saturday classes to keep their fluency in Japanese.
 The partnership with Cecilien-Gymnasium represents an opportunity for pupils to get in touch with Germany as a host country.